y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="freecodecamp">[freeCodeCamp](https://freecodecamp.org)</span>

 <small>Oct 28, 2021-present</small>
-<small>Trying to finish freeCodeCamp.org's curriculum by the end of 2023.
-Currently paused.</small>
+<small>Trying to finish freeCodeCamp.org's curriculum by the end of 2023.</small>

 <hr />
 <small>freeCodeCamp.org's start date is the date I started logging, not the date when the project started.</small>
 <hr />

 #### Log

+- <time>Mar 18, 2023</time> Continued with the Data Analysis with Python course.

 - <time>Jan 27, 2023</time> "Continued" with the Medical Data Visualizer project.